jakubmanczak/umlaut/README.md

 # umlaut

-This is a simple script for inserting german umlaut characters (+ß) when holding left alt.

-Created to counter the need of using a different keyboard layout.
+A writing utility to help you use german text characters without the need of switching to a german keyboard layout.

 Left Alt was chosen in contrast to the right Alt, as the latter is used to insert polish characters in the polish keyboard layout.